Click on any tab to expand panel and view Attorney profile.

-Chris W. Waddell, joined Olson, Hagel & Fishburn, LLP as a Senior Attorney in December, 2008, where he heads the firm's newly created Public Retirement Law practice.
-Most recently, he served as General Counsel for two California public retirement systems; first at the California State Teachers' Retirement System (CalSTRS), the second largest public pension fund in the country, and later at the San Diego City Employees' Retirement System (SDCERS).
+Chris W. Waddell, joined Olson, Hagel & Fishburn, LLP as a Senior Attorney in December, 2008, where he heads the firm's Public Retirement Law practice.
+Before joining our firm, he served as General Counsel for two California public retirement systems; first at the California State Teachers' Retirement System (CalSTRS), the second largest public pension fund in the country, and later at the San Diego City Employees' Retirement System (SDCERS).
 He has extensive experience in advising public pension trustees and staff on fiduciary obligations, Article XVI, Section 17 of the California Constitution (Proposition 162), the Political Reform Act, Government Code 1090, the Brown and Bagley-Keene open meetings acts, and the Public Records Act.

-Prior to joining CalSTRS, Mr. Waddell was the Chief Counsel for the California Department of Finance and before that was the Chief Counsel for the California Department of Personnel Administration.
-During a portion of his tenure at Finance, Mr. Waddell served as the Department's representative on the CalSTRS Board.
-At both departments, Waddell worked on a number of significant pension issues affecting CalSTRS and CalPERS.
+Prior to joining CalSTRS, Chris was the Chief Counsel for the California Department of Finance and before that was the Chief Counsel for the California Department of Personnel Administration.
+During a portion of his tenure at Finance, he served as the Department's representative on the CalSTRS Board.
+At both departments, Chris worked on a number of significant pension issues affecting CalSTRS and CalPERS.

-Mr. Waddell is a Corporate Governance Fellow at the Stanford Law School, where he is Co-Director of the Fiduciary College, which provides education to pension trustees and staff.
-He is a member of the National Association of Public Pension Plan Attorneys (NAPPA) and has served as the Chair of the Investment Section and Co-Chair of the Fiduciary Section.
-He has spoken frequently on pension governance, conflicts of interest, and securities litigation issues before the National Council on Teacher Retirement, NAPPA, the California Association of Public Retirement Systems, and the Stanford Fiduciary College.
+Chris is a member of the California Association of Public Retirement Systems, the State Association of County Retirement Systems, and the National Association of Public Pension Plan Attorneys (NAPPA), where he served as the Chair of the Investment Section and Co-Chair of the Fiduciary Section.
+He has spoken frequently on fiduciary duty, pension governance, conflicts of interest, and securities litigation issues before the National Council on Teacher Retirement, NAPPA, CALAPRS, and the Stanford Fiduciary College.
 He has also testified before Congress, the California Legislature, the San Diego City Council, and the San Diego Charter Revision Commission.

 Emily A. Andrews